tjtelan/tjtelan.github.io/content/blog/using-a-database-grpc-with-rust.md

 #### Write database schema

-Because I need some kind of story to write code against, I decided to write an oil ordering system (because proto-diesel can be described as oil (har har))
+Because I need some kind of story to write code against, I decided to write an oil ordering system (because proto-diesel can be described as oil… har har…)

 My postgres type `oil_product` has a [pie chart](https://en.wikipedia.org/wiki/Oil_refinery#/media/File:Usesofpetroleum.png) of oil derived products that I got from the [wiki page of Oil Refinery](https://en.wikipedia.org/wiki/Oil_refinery#Major_products)